Bioethics

 • review options

-• mediate and resolve conflicts
+• help resolve conflicts

 • support good processes for making decisions